TACC-Cloud/tapis-cli/docs/usage/jobs.rst

 Output Commands
 ***************

+View and download outputs from Tapis jobs.

 .. autoprogram-cliff:: tapis.cli
    :command: jobs outputs *

 ****************
 Sharing Commands
 ****************

+Manage access by other users to Tapis jobs that you control.

 .. autoprogram-cliff:: tapis.cli
    :command: jobs pems *